Single-photon emission computed tomography: Principles

-Instead of just "taking a picture of anatomical structures", a SPECT scan monitors level of biological activity at each place in the 3-D region analyzed.
-Emissions from the radionuclide indicate amounts of blood flow in the capillaries of the imaged regions.
-In the same way that a plain X-ray is a 2-dimensional (2-D) view of a 3-dimensional structure, the image obtained by a gamma camera is a 2-D view of 3-D distribution of a radionuclide.
+SPECT and other nuclear medicine imaging technologies differ from radiography by imaging the amount of biological activity rather than the structure of the body.
+This is measured by detecting photon emissions from decaying radionuclides and then reconstructed into a 3-D image.
+These radionucleotides are bonded to carrier molecules that localize the function of interest.

 SPECT imaging is performed by using a gamma camera to acquire multiple 2-D images (also called projections), from multiple angles.
 A computer is then used to apply a tomographic reconstruction algorithm to the multiple projections, yielding a 3-D data set.
 This data set may then be manipulated to show thin slices along any chosen axis of the body, similar to those obtained from other tomographic techniques, such as magnetic resonance imaging (MRI), X-ray computed tomography (X-ray CT), and positron emission tomography (PET).

 SPECT is similar to PET in its use of radioactive tracer material and detection of gamma rays.
-In contrast with PET, the tracers used in SPECT emit gamma radiation that is measured directly, whereas PET tracers emit positrons that annihilate with electrons up to a few millimeters away, causing two gamma photons to be emitted in opposite directions.
-A PET scanner detects these emissions "coincident" in time, which provides more radiation event localization information and, thus, higher spatial resolution images than SPECT (which has about 1 cm resolution).
-SPECT scans are significantly less expensive than PET scans, in part because they are able to use longer-lived and more easily obtained radioisotopes than PET.
+In contrast with PET, the tracers used in SPECT emit gamma radiation that is measured directly, whereas PET measures two gamma rays created from the annihilation of positrons that travel in opposing directions.
+A PET scanner detects these emissions "coincident" in time, which allows for more precise collimation which results in higher spatial resolution and higher quality images than SPECT.
+PET resolution typically lies within 0.5–6 mm for the more modern PET systems and around 1 cm for SPECT systems.
+Partly from this, SPECT scanners are cheaper than PET scans because of the more durable and plentiful radioisotopes that are used, such as technetium-99m.